 At Addiction Helper, we tend to refer our clients to private clinics offering residential treatment.
 We do this because private clinics are more likely to use creative approaches such as visual arts and music.
 If the idea behind residential treatment is to address both the physical and mental aspects of addiction, and it is, doing so treats the whole person rather just focusing on the physical.

 If you, or someone you know, are struggling with substance abuse or addiction, we want to help.
-We are an independent organisation offering free evaluations, advice, and referrals to treatment providers across the UK.
+We are an organisation offering free evaluations, advice, and referrals to treatment providers across the UK.
 When you call, we will do everything within the scope of our mission to help you obtain the treatment you need to overcome substance abuse or addiction.

 Latest posts (see all)